trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 #### Neurons, mules, and termites

-Neurons have their own agency, they are not like a transistor in a machine but have their own agenda of survival and competition, which somehow helps organize the brain into a working whole.
+Neurons have their agency, they are not like a transistor in a machine but have their agenda of survival and competition, which somehow helps organize the brain into a working whole.

 > A neuron is always hungry for work; it reaches out exploratory dendritic branches, seeking to network with its neighbors in ways that will be beneficial *to it*.